Guim3/guim3.github.io/_posts/2017-03-20-Fantastic-GANs-and-where-to-find-them.md

 For an extensive research list, check this [list][GANpapers].

 Thanks for reading!
 If you think there's something wrong, inaccurate or want to make any suggestion, please let me know in the comment section below.
-Feel free also to ask me or comment anything!
+Feel free also to ask me or comment anything.

 [GANpapers]: https://github.com/zhangqianhui/AdversarialNetsPapers
 [introGAN1]: http://blog.evjang.com/2016/06/generative-adversarial-nets-in.html